Human rights in Iraqi Kurdistan: Women's rights

 The prominent Kurdish poet Goran brought women's rights to the Iraqi Kurdish literature in the early 20th century.
 Goran denounced discrimination and violence against women.
 The first journal for Kurdish women, Dengî Afiret "Woman's Voice", was published in 1953.
 Following the overthrow of monarchy in 1958, the Union of Kurdish Women lobbied for legal reform in the Iraqi civil law and it succeeded in bringing marriage under civil control and abolishing honor killing.
 Honor killings was serious problem among Muslim communities until Iraq illegalized it.
-The first female judge in Middle East was a Kurdish woman named Zakiyya Hakki who was appointed by Abd al-Karim Qasim.
+The first female judge in the Middle East was a Kurdish woman named Zakiyya Hakki who was appointed by Abd al-Karim Qasim.
 She later became part of the leadership of KDP.

 After the establishment of KRG, women were able to form their own organizations and several women became ministers in the cabinet of local government.
 In September 2003, Nasrin Berwari was appointed to the 25-member Iraq provisional cabinet as minister of municipalities and public works, and in June 2004, she was among six women named to the 30-member transitional cabinet and in April 2005 was named permanently to that post.
 However, in the assessment of Dr. Choman Hardi, the director of the Center of Gender and Development at the American University of Iraq - Sulaimani, "although the Kurdistan Regional Government wants to appear progressive and democratic, by granting women their rights, it's still quite superficial and women play a marginal role."